TCB Band: Tours with other musicians: After the TCB Band disbanded

 Before Presley's death in 1977, several former members from the TCB Band went on to form Emmylou Harris's Hot Band and the John Denver Band.
 These musicians include James Burton, Glen D. Hardin, Emory Gordy Jr. and Jerry Scheff.
 Burton left the Hot Band in 1976 and was replaced by English guitarist Albert Lee.
 Scheff was never a member of the Hot Band.
 Gordy left John Denver's band in 1980 (before rejoining briefly in 1989 and once again in 1991) and was replaced by Scheff.
 Burton, Hardin, and Scheff remained in John Denver's band until early 1994.

-After drumming a few years with the Jerry Garcia Band before Presley's death, Ron Tutt was invited by Neil Diamond to become Diamond's permanent concert and recording session drummer.
+After drumming a few years with the Jerry Garcia Band before Presley's death, Neil Diamond asked Ron Tutt to join him as his full-time drummer for both live tours and studio recordings.
 Tutt's drumming has since become a feature to Diamond's concert shows, punctuating moments in the Diamond concert with his TCB Band style drum fills and cymbal crashes.
 Tutt is a workman celebrity drummer, and routinely receives concert crowd ovations when he appears and takes his seat at his drum kit.
 Noteworthy during concerts is Tutt's soaring drum work on the song, "Holly Holy".
 Tutt recorded and toured with Diamond until Diamond's retirement from touring after he was diagnosed with Parkinson's disease.

 Tutt also appears on several of recordings by Nancy Sinatra.